Burakegekocabay/Library-Management-System/README.md

 ###### 🪟 Windows

-Open Control Panel → System → Advanced system settings -> Click Environment Variables. - >Under System Variables, click New and set theese values:
+Open Control Panel → System → Advanced system settings -> Click Environment Variables. - >Under System Variables, click New and set these values:

 Variable name: MYSQL_URL
 Variable value: localhost:3306 (this is a default value for xampp check your own program)